dedipya001/Camera-Doodler/Readme.md

 # Camera-Doodler

 This is a web application built using Streamlit, OpenCV, and MediaPipe to track hand movement and draw on the screen in real time.
+[Click to see Demo](https://devfolio.co/projects/camera-doodler-bca4).

 ## Overview